DISCLAIMER: I don' t own Pokémon.

 He'd have personally preferred for the lights to not come on at all, but most of the Haven's staff were chansey.
 Their kind had nothing like the night-vision of his own; they required light to be active and able to perform their sometimes critical work.
 He'd often wondered why they didn't just employ some nocturnal species to tend to the dark-sighted, but he'd always let the matter slide.

 At any rate, he could tolerate light rather well for one of his kind, for he was used to it.
 Living with humans (and the hours those humans kept) for part of his life had caused him to develop diurnal habits.
 He suspected that he'd probably end up half-blind before his first century and wholly so halfway through his second, but it would be worth it.
 He'd loved those years he'd spent with the humans, and outside of the occasional nightmare, he could now recall them with more joy than sorrow.

-Wobbuffet, male, the paper read in unown-script.
+Wobbuffet, male, the form read in unown-script.
 Designation: Esaax Evergray.
 He'd been denying that name and the history that came with it ever since his new life among the humans had begun.
 But now, in his "second new life", he embraced it once more.